HelgeCPH/msr2020_what_constitutes_software/README.md

   - To view the data, the results, figures, and tables [>click here<](https://nbviewer.jupyter.org/github/doubleblinder/msr2020_what_is_software/blob/master/MSR%202020.ipynb)
-  - To explore the dataset and to replicate the results, figures, and tables [>click here<](https://notebooks.azure.com/import/gh/doubleblinder/msr2020_what_is_software)
-  - Alternatively, as it seems as if neither AzureNB nor MyBinder have RAM enough to load the dataset, clone this repository replicate the results, figures, and tables locally in the `MSR 2020.ipynb`
+  - As it seems as if neither AzureNB nor MyBinder have enough RAM to load the dataset, clone this repository replicate the results, figures, and tables locally in the `MSR 2020.ipynb`

 This repository is only active during the double blind review phase.
-On publication of the paper this repository with data and figures will be published via Zenodo.
+On publication of the paper, this repository with data and figures will be published via Zenodo.

 Note, running the notebook on Azure you need a Microsoft login.